GNOME/gimp/devel-docs/README.md

   very useful information.

-Additionally you can quickly switch between the light and dark variant of a same them by going to "Visual" and switching the "Dark Variant" button ON or OFF.
+Additionally you can quickly switch between the light and dark variant of a same theme by going to "Visual" tab and switching the "Dark Variant" button ON or OFF.

 ### Icon themes